shinra-electric/Apps/README.md

 # Forked Third-party Apps
-A collection of apps that I have forked in order to update them or so they will build on macOS/iOS
+A collection of apps that I have forked in order to update them so they will build on macOS/iOS

 ## Utilities